f-droid/fdroid-website/_docs/Installing_the_Server_and_Repo_Tools.md

-Starting with the Windows 10 "Anniversary Update", you can [enable an Ubuntu environment](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) that runs in Windows, known has "Bash on Windows", "Ubuntu on Windows", or "Windows Subsystem for Linux".
+Starting with the Windows 10 "Anniversary Update", you can [enable an Ubuntu environment](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) that runs in Windows, known as "Bash on Windows", "Ubuntu on Windows", or "Windows Subsystem for Linux".

 1.  [setup Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)